 Tim Howard – Was the Chief Financial Officer of Fannie Mae.
 Howard ‘was a strong internal proponent of using accounting strategies that would ensure a ‘stable pattern of earnings’ at Fannie.
 In everyday English – he was cooking the books.
 The Government Investigation determined that, ‘Chief Financial Officer, Tim Howard, failed to provide adequate oversight to key control and reporting functions within Fannie Mae,’

 On June 16, 2006, Rep. Richard Baker, R-La., asked the Justice Department to investigate his allegations that two former Fannie Mae executives lied to Congress in October 2004 when they denied manipulating the mortgage-finance giant’s income statement to achieve management pay bonuses.
 Investigations by federal regulators and the company’s board of directors since concluded that management did manipulate 1998 earnings to trigger bonuses.
 Raines and Howard resigned under pressure in late 2004.

-Howard's Golden Parachute was estimated at $20 Million!
+Howard’s Golden Parachute was estimated at

-Jim Johnson - A former executive at Lehman Brothers and who was later forced from his position as Fannie Mae CEO.
-A look at the Office of Federal Housing Enterprise Oversight's May 2006 report on mismanagement and corruption inside Fannie Mae, and you'll see some interesting things about Johnson.
-Investigators found that Fannie Mae had hidden a substantial amount of Johnson's 1998 compensation from the public, reporting that it was between $6 million and $7 million when it fact it was $21 million.'
-Johnson is currently under investigation for taking illegal loans from Countrywide while serving as CEO of Fannie Mae.
+Jim Johnson – A former executive at Lehman Brothers and who was later forced from his position as Fannie Mae CEO.
+A look at the Office of Federal Housing Enterprise Oversight’s May 2006 report on mismanagement and corruption inside Fannie Mae, and you’ll see some interesting things about Johnson.
+Investigators found that Fannie Mae had hidden a substantial amount of Johnson’s 1998 compensation from the public, reporting that it was between

-Johnson's Golden Parachute was estimated at $28 Million.
+Johnson’s Golden Parachute was estimated at